Happily Ever After (G.E.M. album)

-Happily Ever After (童話的休止符 (Tónghuà de xiūzhǐfú)) is the sixth studio album by Hong Kong singer-songwriter G.E.M.
-The album was preceded by three EPs with three songs each, released in increments of two months between October and December 2019.
-The full physical album was released on 3 May 2019 following the controversies surrounding the legal disputes between G.E.M. and her label Hummingbird.
-The title of the separate EPs are taken from one of the b-side songs in each of the respective EPs.
+Happily Ever After (童話的休止符 (Tónghuà de xiūzhǐfú)) is the fifth studio album by Hong Kong singer-songwriter G.E.M.
+The album was preceded by three extended plays (EP) each containing three songs: My Fairytale, Fearless, and Queen G, which were released between August and December 2018.
+The full album Happily Ever After was later released as a CD and exclusively on YouTube Music on May 3, 2019, amidst legal disputes between G.E.M. and her label, Hummingbird Music.

+The title of the separate extended plays are taken from one of the B-side songs in each of the respective releases.
 The music video for the single "Tik Tok" reached 119 million views as of July 2022.

 Background

-Following the success, and to support her first full Mandarin and fourth studio album Heartbeat, G.E.M. kicked off her third solo tour, "Queen of Hearts", on 1 April 2017 in Guangzhou, China.
+Following the success, and to support her first full Mandarin and fourth studio album Heartbeat, G.E.M. kicked off her third solo tour, "Queen of Hearts", on April 1, 2017, in Guangzhou, China.
 During the sold-out three-day concert schedule in Taiwan held on March, it was revealed by her agency that the singer will release a new album that summer.
-On 8 July, in celebration of her 10th anniversary, G.E.M. held a fan meeting in Guangzhou and confirmed additional details about the project, announcing that she will release a total of three EPs in a row, releasing one every two months starting August and that she will also release music videos.
+On July 8, in celebration of her 10th anniversary, G.E.M. held a fan meeting in Guangzhou and confirmed additional details about the project, announcing that she will release a total of three EPs in a row, releasing one every two months starting August and that she will also release music videos.

 Release

-My Fairytale

-On 10 August 2018, G.E.M. released the music video for her single "Tik Tok" which was shot in Inner Mongolia, featuring Taiwanese actor Tender Huang.
+On August 10, 2018, G.E.M. released the music video for her single "Tik Tok" which was shot in Inner Mongolia, featuring Taiwanese actor Tender Huang.
 She performed the song on iQIYI's "Idol Hits" and shared the creative process that it only took three minutes for the song to be completed, claiming it to be "fate".
-The first out of three EPs from the project, My Fairytale, was released digitally on Chinese streaming platforms on 16 August and officially released worldwide on the 30th, with its lead single "Tik Tok" reaching 9 million views at that time.
+The first out of three EPs from the project, My Fairytale, was released digitally on Chinese streaming platforms on August 16 and officially released worldwide on the 30th, with its lead single "Tik Tok" reaching 9 million views at that time.
 The cover for the EP was illustrated by Giselle Ukardi, an Instagram creator from Canada portraying G.E.M. as a realistic fairytale.
 According to G.E.M., the EP depicts her own fairytale that she found in real world.

-Fearless

-On 12 October 2018, G.E.M. released the teaser for the second single "Woke", and announced on the 20th that the music video will be postponed and reshot.
-She followed with the second EP, Fearless, which was released digitally on Chinese streaming platforms on 26 October.
-The EP, along with the music video, was officially released worldwide on 9 November.
+On October 12, 2018, G.E.M. released the teaser for the second single "Woke", and announced on the 20th that the music video will be postponed and reshot.
+She followed with the second EP, Fearless, which was released digitally on Chinese streaming platforms on October 26.
+The EP, along with the music video, was officially released worldwide on November 9.
 The music video marked G.E.M.'s directorial debut, where she portrayed two characters, the white one depicts her crazy self, and the black one depicts love and self-discipline.